Best Indoor Hobbies for Seniors That Benefit Both the Body & Mind

 2. Reading

 Keeping the mind sharp is a crucial aspect of healthy aging.
 One of the best ways to exercise the mind is by reading.
-Choose what you love, whether that’s fiction or nonfiction.
+Choose books that spark your interest, whether that’s fiction or nonfiction.
 Find a few good books from the library or order some from your favorite bookseller.
 Consider starting or joining a book club, or share what you’re reading with those you love.

 3. Visual Art

 Think about what you loved to do when you were a kid.
 Did you enjoy drawing?
 Painting?
 Playing with clay?
 Whatever it is, consider revisiting that project now.
-Not only can it be a lot of fun, but it keeps your mind limber in creative mode.
+Creative activities help keep your mind active and allow for self-expression in unique ways.

 4. Games and Puzzles

-This is another excellent way to keep your mind active.
-Whether you want to play on a board or your smart device, games can help you connect with other people and inspire some healthy competition.
-Beyond that, doing puzzles or puzzle books (like Sudoku, crosswords, and others) will encourage you to problem-solve and think creatively to find new solutions.
+Games and puzzles are excellent tools for mental stimulation.
+Whether you want to play on a board or your smart device, games can help you connect with others and inspire healthy competition.
+Beyond that, doing puzzles or puzzle books (like Sudoku and crosswords) will encourage you to problem-solve and think creatively to find new solutions.

 5. Photography